cogawi/resume/resume.md

 ### Graduate Student Researcher in the Meza Research Group

-- Investigating nano-scale 3D printed shell structures, designed for thermal shock and impact resistance.
+- Investigating nano-scale 3D printed structures, designed for thermal shock and impact resistance.
 - Performing structural and thermal FEA analysis in Abaqus, automated with Python scripting.
 - Developing automated nanostructure generation using MATLAB and Python.
 - Using machine learning to determine ideal structural parameters.